paper-trail-gem/paper_trail/README.md

 ### Cucumber

-PaperTrail provides a helper that works similar to the RSpec helper.
+PaperTrail provides a helper for [Cucumber](http://cukes.info) that works similar to the RSpec helper.
 By default, PaperTrail will be turned off for all scenarios by a `before` hook added by the helper.
 When you wish to enable PaperTrail for a scenario, you can wrap code in a `with_versioning` block in a step, like so: